 3 Ask your boss what he expects from you

-It can be tough to communicate with someone who is oblivious about his faults, which is the most obvious of characteristic in micro managers.
+It can be tough to communicate with someone who is oblivious about his faults, which is the most obvious of characteristic in micromanagers.
 But it can help to ask him to explain what tasks he wants you to perform.
 For example, a boss wants every team member accounted for by 9 a.m.
 You can then coordinate with his team and ask them to call you if they were stuck in traffic or facing other delays.
 You could have promised the boss that you would report any expected latecomers.

 4 Show understanding

 After a clash with your boss, ask for a meeting and start by saying you understand that the situation might have been difficult for him.
-You can say you realise it was probably not the right time for you to interrupt your meeting and go for coffee; you should have asked if it was appropriate to take a break.
+You can say you realize it was probably not the right time for you to interrupt your meeting and go for coffee; you should have asked if it was appropriate to take a break.
 If you share the blame with him, that can help you move forward.

 5 Consider changing jobs

-Conclusion + recommendation
+Conclusion + my number 1 recommendation

-If you decide to move on, this could be within the same organisation, if big enough, or outside your current company, which is preferable when the whole management structure is infected by the same issues.
+If you decide to move on, this could be within the same organization, if big enough, or outside your current company, which is preferable when the whole management structure is infected by the same issues.

-But why would you change to another company where you could encounter the same or other traumatising problems?
+But why would you change to another company where you could encounter the same or other traumatizing problems?
 Why not start your own business and be your own boss?
 And even better, why do you not work from home, so that you can work in your own time?

-If you want to know more about this once in a lifetime opportunity, then check out my product review of WA here.
+If you want to know more about this once-in-a-lifetime opportunity, then check out my product review of WA here.
 If, after reading that article, you still have questions, then leave them in the comment box and I will come back to you within 24 hours.